 While most places seemed to accept either currency, they displayed prices in either CUC or CUP (but did not always indicate which one).
 A few displayed both ways.
-You’ll be able to figure it out.
+You'll be able to figure it out.
 For example, if a sandwich costs 10, its probably 10 CUP (~ $0.40 USD), not 10 CUC (~ $10 USD).
+It took me a while to understand this walking back and forth on the main street seeing these stack of sandwiches for sale at the front of a restaurant for “10”.
+It's not 1/2 a month salary for a cuban so it CANNOT be CUC!
+Sure, a tourist may get tricked into paying 10 CUC (~$10 USD).
 If a chicken lunch plate (chicken, rice, beans, potato) costs 5, its 5 CUC (~ $5 USD), not 5 CUP (~$0.20 USD).
 Food can be very cheap in Cuba, but lets be realistic.
 Keeping in mind that the average salary in Cuba is 20 CUC should help you know which is which.

 There are also tourist restaurants where you can spend 50+ CUC per person.
 It should be painfully obvious that an entree at a nicer restaurant in the middle of Old Havana is priced in CUC.
-Those are special prices for tourists because not many Cubans can afford that.
+Those are “special prices” for tourists who don't mind overpaying because not many Cubans can afford that.
 Be sure to check the prices before you sit down as your lunch could cost a few dollars to $50+ per person.

 How to identify CUC vs CUP

-- CUC: says “Peso Convertible” on the front and back, has pictures of statues, and feels more official
+- CUC: says “Peso Convertible” on the front and back, has pictures of statues/monuments, and feels more official

 - CUP: has pictures of people and were generally lower quality and worn.
 A bit of monopoly money feel.